learn-co-curriculum/react-guided-project-alt/README.md

 README: React Guided Project
 ======================

 This is the starter code for a Mod 4 guided project.
-It is generic enough so that you can build out the domain of you choice!
+It is generic enough so that you can build out the domain of your choice!
 However, there are some restrictions in place.
 * You will build on top of the existing Rails backend and the React front end starter code
 * You will have exactly two models, one of which must be `User`
 * You must have a has-many relationship where the `User` has many of the other model